 High-Resolution Computerized Tomography (CT) and Cardiovascular Disease

-Using advanced medical imaging techniques, researchers in Dr. Lerman's lab are able to identify the structural and functional changes of microcirculation in the heart and kidneys in order to develop and evaluate new approaches to these pathogenic conditions.
+Using advanced medical imaging techniques, our lab is able to identify the structural and functional changes of microcirculation in the heart and kidneys in order to develop and evaluate new approaches to these pathogenic conditions.
 We're also applying these tools to investigate the impact of interventions and novel therapies, such as transplantation of endothelial progenitor cells or mesenchymal stem cells, on the heart and kidneys.

 These studies are likely to shed important light on the mechanisms of atherosclerotic heart and kidney disease, and suggest new preventive and interventional measures.

-The Renovascular Disease Lab also has adopted and developed new applications for a novel imaging technique with high-resolution micro-CT, which can identify early changes in the cardiac and renal vascular structure.
+We also have adopted and developed new applications for a novel imaging technique with high-resolution micro-CT, which can identify early changes in the cardiac and renal vascular structure.

-For more information about the Renovascular Disease Lab's research project on high-resolution computerized tomography and cardiovascular disease, email Xiang Y. Zhu, M.D., Ph.D.
+For more information about our project on high-resolution computerized tomography and cardiovascular disease, email Xiang Y. Zhu, M.D., Ph.D.